onaio/fhir-tooling/importer/README.md

 ### 10. Import products from openSRP 1
 - Run `python3 main.py --csv_file csv/import/product.csv --setup products --log_level info`
 - See example csv [here](/importer/csv/import/product.csv)
-- This creates a Group resource for each product imported, a Binary resource for any products with an image, and a List resources with references to all the Group and Binary resources created
+- This creates a Group resource for each product imported, a Binary resource for any products with an image, and a List resource with references to all the Group and Binary resources created
 - The first two columns __name__ and __active__ is the minimum required
 - The last column __imageSourceUrl__ contains a url to the product image.
 If this source requires authentication, then you need to provide the `product_access_token` in the config file.
 The image is added as a binary resource and referenced in the product's Group resource